|Name||Camp Robinson WMA|

 - One buck with archery, muzzleloader permit or modern gun permit,

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun youth permit hunt is one deer: buck (no antler restrictions) or doe.
+Limit during the modern gun youth permit hunt is two deer: one buck (no antler restrictions) and one doe.

 Bear Archery: Oct.
 1-Nov.
 30, 2013.
 Statewide bag limit.